Free-BSG/whats-fresh-mobile/docs/source/dev/dev tools.rst

 	2. Navigate to developer options and make sure USB Debugging is enabled. (`This <http://www.androidcentral.com/how-enable-developer-settings-android-42>`_ explains how to find developer options on an android device.)
 	3. Make sure you device is hooked up as a camera (You can do this by swiping down from the top of the screen and choosing the camera option)
 	4. Then make sure your computer can recognize the device by running **"adb devices"**.
 If the device is not recognized, then the app can't be loaded to it.
-	5. Run **"sencha app build --run andorid"**, or if you have already built for android, you can navigate into the phonegap folder and run **"phonegap run android -d"**
+	5. Run **"sencha app build --run android"**, or if you have already built for android, you can navigate into the phonegap folder and run **"phonegap run android -d"**

 	.. note:: When testing an app on the android device, you can open up developer usb debug options by opening a chrome browser window on your computer and navigating to **"chrome://inspect/#devices"**.
-	.. note:: Error feedback is usually a little better in the web view of the app, due to the fact that it will give you the correct file and line number of the error occurence.
+	.. note:: Error feedback is usually a little better in the web view of the app, due to the fact that it will give you the correct file and line number of the error occurrence.

+.. note:: Here are some short gifs showing how to run a `web <http://cl.ly/image/3U2O2O0x0k0m>`_ build and run and install an `Android <http://cl.ly/image/0a3t0Z2h421P?_ga=1.157821682.994093828.1426536282>`_ build.

+.. note:: If you want to run the app on an android emulator, you will first have to go to the Android sdk manager and navigate to Tools/Manage AVD's and then create a new AVD to emulate.
+Then when you run **"sencha app build --run android"** and you don't have a device attached, the emulator will launch and the app will be installed in the emulator.
+(While an emulator is a nice tool to have, we found that they were slow and hard to work with.
+For us it was a lot simpler to just install and test the app on an actual device rather than an emulator.)

-Debuging android Install
+Debugging Android Install
 +++++++++++++++++++++++++
-	* If your are having trouble getting your computer to recognize your device, then try:
+	* If you are having trouble getting your computer to recognize your device, then try:
-		* Unplugging and replugging in the device.
+		* Unplugging and plugging in the device.
-		* Turning usb debuggging off and back on again.
+		* Turning usb debugging off and back on again.
 		* Check your usb cable connection.
 		* Make sure your device is connected as a camera.